lgmatabh/gitlab-ce_pipelines_cleanup/README.md

 If activated, all the procedures will be recorded in the file: All_logfile.log.

-## Extra: Configure all projects with pipeline default lifetime.
+## Extra, Gitlab versions >= 17.9: Configure all projects with pipeline default lifetime.

    1) Change the value of Days_in_Seconds of pipeline lifetime in 000_setting.sh file
    2) Execute the script: **bash gitlab_projects_pipelines_set_expiration_default.sh**